 Plant in Full Sun to Part Shade.
 Nandinas are notoriously tolerant of a wide range of sun exposures.
 However, the more shade that your plant receives, the less bright the foliage tends to be.

 Well-draining garden soil is essential for preventing root rot.
-This plant is not particularly picky when it comes soil pH.
+This plant is not particularly picky when it comes to soil pH.
 However, if the soil is too alkaline, there may be some leaf yellowing.

 Apply a slow-release, balanced acidic fertilizer every year in early spring to promote growth and the overall health of the plant.